FeroseHameed/random-shape-cognition1012/README.md

   •	Webpage will highlight random shapes

-  •	Users can click on shapes and if the shape the correct shape is clicked, another shape will be highlighted
+  •	Users can click on shapes and if the correct shape is clicked, another shape will be highlighted

+  •	If the incorrect shape is clicked, the user will be prompted to start a new game

   •	User will be able to identify which shape they are hovering above depending on the color of the shape highlight